Action Corps Weekly Hero 2021

 The POW/MIA flag flying in the breeze

-MIA Update: The Defense POW/MIA Accounting Agency announced seven burial updates for service members who have been missing and unaccounted for from World War II and the Korean War.
-Returning home for burial with full military honors are:
+MIA Update: The Defense POW/MIA Accounting Agency announced four updates and two identifications for service members who have been missing and unaccounted for from World War II and the Korean War.

 The VFW is not responsible for third-party content material that may be misleading, incomplete, erroneous, offensive, indecent or otherwise objectionable.